vivri/Adjective/README.md

 1) You can __create arbitrary restrictions__ on base types (a.k.a. __refined__ types, or adjectives in linguistics.)
 1) You can use Boolean Algebra to arbitrarily __create new adjectives__ from existing ones.
 1) It is __lightweight__:
-    1) Runtime operations are cacheable,
+    - Runtime operations are cacheable and predictable.
+    - Adjective rules are best stored as singletons.
-    1) Minimum boilerplate, and little knowledge of advanced Typelevel features.
+    - Minimum boilerplate, and little knowledge of advanced Typelevel features.
+    - Zero library dependencies.

 ### Usage Example